-There is no chance to overestimate the impact that icons make for usability and desirability of any app, and even more – operating system.
+There is no chance to overestimate the impact that icons make for the usability and desirability of any app, and even more – operating system.
 Small but influential, they become key visual hooks helping users to navigate quickly and intuitively.
-For designers, icons always present a challenge as what looks simple it the hardest job to do.
+For designers, icons always present a challenge as what looks simple is the hardest job to do.
 To be effective, icons require a perfect balance of originality and recognizability, tradition and innovation.
 That’s what our new case study is about: today we are going to unveil the creative process on icon design Tubik did for HUAWEI.

 The team for the project was Sergii Valiukh, Arthur Avakyan, and Polina Taran.
 Welcome to check the design stages, from sketching and searching the style to polished icons system.

 Design of basic icons for HUAWEI EMUI 10 user interface